curiouslychris/smooch-docs/pages/guide/receiving-messages.md

 |merge:appUse|when two or more users are merged into one|
 |*|when any of the above triggers occurs|

+**Note:** An app is limited to 10 webhooks.
+A webhook can subscribe to multiple trigger events.
+We recommend using a single webhook that registers to all the events you need.

 See the [webhook payload reference](http://docs.smooch.io/rest/#webhooks-payload) for more details.

 #### Configuring Via the Integrations Directory